dan-nagle/h2m/README.txt

 the positions mentioned in this document).

-3. LLVM/Clang packages will be searched for in standard places before CMake even looks at the manual configuration variables specified.
+3. LLVM/Clang packages will be searched for in standard places before CMake even looks at variables such as LLVM_INCLUDE_DIRS.
 If CMake gives a message about unused variables, this often indicates that a cached variable is being used or the package is in a default location and has been found.
-This often results in incompatible versions and linker errors.
+This can result in incompatible versions and linker errors.
+Often a clean download and build of LLVM and Clang can fix these problems.

 4. Newer versions of Clang/LLVm may be incompatible with the h2m implementation.
 Release 4.0 is known to work, and this is the default download URL.
+It is likely that releases after 4.0 will not work.

 3)   USAGE OF H2M